deniskrumko/mold/README.md

 Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.

-Mold provides an intuitive and conventional higher-level usage of Go templates for dealing with multiple template files.
+Mold provides an intuitive and conventional higher-level use of Go templates for dealing with multiple template files.

 ## License